Causes and Risk Factors

 Certain drugs other than NSAIDs may aggravate ulcers.
 These include warfarin (Coumadin) -- an anticoagulant that increases the risk of bleeding, oral corticosteroids, some chemotherapy drugs, spironolactone, and niacin.

 Bevacizumab, a drug used to treat colorectal cancer, may increase the risk of GI perforation.
-Although the benefits of bevacizumab outweigh the risks, GI perforation is very serious.
+Although for many patients the benefits of bevacizumab outweigh the risks, GI perforation is very serious.
 If it occurs, patients must stop taking the drug.

 Rarely, certain conditions may cause ulcers in the stomach or intestine, including: